HYOJINPARK/ExtPortraitSeg/README.md

 EG1800 dataset link what I used in [here](https://drive.google.com/file/d/1QmMrv7h-NJHYMnFfsqzqAM8d-G1Tz7VV/view?usp=sharing)

-Our augmented dataset is [here](https://drive.google.com/file/d/1e9nJtGQYy1zdVLIDP7_xALUR1iwOaeuN/view?usp=sharing).
+Our augmented dataset will be open again.
 We use all train and val dataset for training segmentation model.

 ## Citation